 This means a lot to us as a nonprofit because, unlike assessment vendors, we don’t create assessments to make money.
 We do it to help teachers and leaders boost student learning, to further our mission of increasing opportunity for all students.
 The Tier 1 rating validates that our assessments “exemplify quality,” so our partners can feel confident using them to guide their instructional decisions.

 And, it’s also worth mentioning, we’re intensely proud of our assessment team.
 Everyone at ANet sees how hard they work, the high standards they hold themselves to, and their constant efforts to learn and improve.
 We knew they were great, and so did our partner schools.
 Now the whole world does, too.

 Full marks for content, item quality, and alignment to the standards

-“These two objectives may appear simple; however, they’re actually quite difficult to achieve,” says Jenny Hanson, our managing director of ELA assessment.
-“We had to to scrap and redo a lot of the work that we had developed during the early transition to college- and career-ready standards.
-While other, larger, name-brand assessment providers stayed the course and perhaps retrofitted or rubber stamped old content, we felt okay saying, ‘let’s blow this up and make sure we do it right.’”
+“These criteria may appear simple; however, they’re actually quite difficult to meet,” says Jenny Hanson, our managing director of ELA assessment.
+“We had to scrap and redo a lot of the work that we had developed during the early transition to college- and career-ready standards.
+While other, larger, name-brand assessment providers stayed the course and perhaps retrofitted or rubber-stamped old content, we felt okay saying, ‘let’s blow this up and make sure we do it right.’”

 “The rating from LDOE confirms that our decision to commit to quality and reflect the standards with fidelity was the right one,” Jenny reflects.
 “What I respect about, and what keeps me committed to, ANet is that everyone is focused on making moves that are right for teachers and students, not that are focused on a bottom line.”